corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 For information about how to roll back an upgrade, see [Rolling Back]({{< relref "rolling-back521.md" >}}).

-Following a platform upgrade, Network Operators should upgrade their networks.
-For more information, see [Upgrading an Application Network]({{< relref "../../../application-networks/upgrading/_index.md" >}}).

 ## Prerequisites

 Corda 5 relies on certain underlying prerequisites, namely Kafka and PostgreSQL, administered by the Cluster Administrators.